Creating value and making money with mobile homes inside pre-existing mobile home parks is a very real opportunity that most investors never consider.

 3. Buying and Selling via Payments

 In many mobile home parks, a knowledgeable seller/investor may choose to sell their property through a down payment and monthly payments from a tenant-buyer.
 All buyers must become approved with the park directly and should also pass your background/application process.
 When selling via payments, an interest rate may be applied to the balance being paid.

 Pro Tip: When selling via payments, make certain all paperwork and applicants meet current local and national seller financing rules and guidelines.

 Reality Check: In many cases, wholesaling a mobile home inside an existing mobile home park will not be extremely lucrative.
-In many areas, you may only receive a $500 – $2,000 assignment fee for your contract.
+You may only receive a $500 – $2,000 assignment fee for your contract in many areas.
 However, in some high demand areas, it is not unheard of to make over $30,000 as an assignment fee on a higher-end mobile home, depending on your acquisition/contract price.
 In some situations, this fee may be paid by either the buyer or the seller.

 5. Bird Dogging

-Pro Tip: Make sure your investors are following up with the leads you provide them.
-A bird-dog is typically paid only on properties in which the investor actually closes.
+Pro Tip: Ensure your investors follow up with the leads you provide them.
+A bird-dog is typically paid only on properties in which the investor closes.

 6. Adding Homes to the Community to Resell